If you are already homeless or about to become homeless, you can get advice immediately on 01933 229777, Option 4.

 Keyways (housing register)

 The Borough Council of Wellingborough does not own any housing stock only the housing register.
 Keyways is a way of looking for housing association properties for rent or low cost home ownership in the borough.
 To apply to join the housing register applicants must meet criteria as set out in the Allocation Policy and Local Lettings Policies.
 Joining the housing register does not guarantee you will be housed within any timeframe.
-More information on the current register can be found on the housing statistics and equalities pages of the website.

 Domestic abuse is any form of threatening behaviour or abuse between adults who are, or have been, intimate partners or family members, regardless of gender.
 If you need help our domestic abuse leaflet gives advice and organisations that can help, the Voice offer emotional, practical support and information to both male and female victims of crime, including domestic abuse.